 - Apply some rewetting drops to moisten your eye.

 - Try and blink to move the pieces of contact lens to the outer corner of your eye.

 - Gently massage the lower and upper eyelids until you feel the pieces have come loose.

-- After you massage your eyelid, carefully turn your eyelid inside out and remove the lens fragments that are attached.
+- Carefully lift your eyelid and remove the lens fragments that are attached.

-Can a contact lens get stuck behind my eye?
+Can a contact lens get stuck behind the eye?